stohrendorf/CroftEngine/dev-docs/README.md

 example are boundary rooms - when reaching the edge of a room, an instruction will be triggered that changes the entity's parent room.

+It also contains a function to get a floordata's secret mask, which is used to count the secrets in a level without relying on external information (this leads to a single discrepancy with the original TR1 levels).

 ### ghosting

 This submodule is responsible to read and write ghost data, as well as providing a scene node for the ghost